 Read more about the tricks on how to get out of a writer’s block in our article Songwriting: Break out of your patterns.

-At the Wisseloord Academy you will be prepared for the real thing.
-This way you can gain experience while making the assignment and if you carry out the briefing well, it may just be that your work makes the ‘cut’.
+At the Wisseloord Academy, you will be prepared for the real thing.
+This way, you can gain experience while making the assignment, and if you carry out the briefing well, it may just be that your work makes the ‘cut’.

-To learn more about the briefings and what should you pay attention to when you start working on them, read the article about Songwriting: Briefings.
+To learn more about briefings and what should you pay attention to when you start working on them, read the article about Songwriting: Briefings.

 It is very common for songwriters to write their first songs by themselves, but nowadays almost all songs are written by two or even more songwriters.
 For some people it’s still quite challenging to trust and share their ideas with another songwriter.
 Despite that frustration it does prove to be quite rewarding and songwriters are ever more experimenting with other co-writers to create that songwriting magic that they’re hoping to achieve.